HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_delivery_webpagetemplate_about.md

 You can create a web content page in two ways:

 -   Create the page from a web content page template.
--   Add a content association to an existing portal page.
+-   Add a content association to an existing DX page.

 ## Web content page templates